Zivgl66/pythonWeatherApp/devops/WeatherApp-CI-CD/README.md

     - Docker Registry Credentials (**'docker-credentials-id'**): Used for pushing Docker images to the registry.
     - AWS Credentials (**'AWS_CREDENTIALS_ID'**): Used for accessing AWS resources.
     - Kubeconfig (**'KUBECONFIG_CREDENTIAL_ID'**): Used for accessing the EKS cluster.
+    - Slack token (slack-token-id): Used for sending Slack notifications.

 ### GitLab Repository